-There are about 12 posts in the series; there's also a handy index of all of the kick-start posts.
+There's a handy index of all of the kick-start prompts.

 Remember that you can start a page anywhere, with any concept, any idea, any word, any image, any photograph, any paint, any quote, any shape, any color, any direction.
 Then take it a step at a time until you feel the page is finished, you run out of time, or you just don't feel like working on it further.

 Pick one or try them all.
 Take the first step.
 Go.
 Here are some tricks to get in gear and get messy in your art journal.
 Use the prompts as written or embellish as you wish.

 ❑ album: Create an art journal page to celebrate one of your favorite albums.
 Could be a CD or 33 rpm platter but a collection of songs sold together in a group.
 When I was in college, Jackson Browne's "Saturate Before Using" calmed me down when I was sad.